KindersleyAC

 Performances

 The Estevan Concert Series, powered by Stars for Saskatchewan, is proud to promote art and culture by bringing excellent entertainment to the City of Estevan.
-Our season runs from September to March/April.
+Our season runs from October to May.

 Individual Pricing: